Rakeshvd/Instance-Segmenation-of-MRI-scan-using-Mask-RCNN/README.md

 This is based on original Mask RCNN implementaion : https://github.com/matterport/Mask_RCNN

-1.)customImages contains train, val and test(predict) datasets.
+* customImages contains train, val and test(predict) datasets.
-2.)mrcnn folder contains pre-configurations for the mask rcnn model(Modify it according to your model).
+* rcnn folder contains pre-configurations for the mask rcnn model(Modify it according to your model).
-3.)custom.py is the main file containing the implementation of model.
+* custom.py is the main file containing the implementation of model.

 inspect_custom_data.ipynb: use this to visulaize mask. inspect_custom_model.ipynb:use this to validate your model.